Well, wouldn’t you know it? You’ve got the time finally to attack the lawn you’ve been meaning to get to and what happens? Nothing.

 First, let’s go ahead and get this out of the way.
 Always remember safety first when it comes to troubleshooting any kind of equipment that can either cut off fingers or electrocute you or both.
 That’s a bad day that should be avoided at all costs.

 Second, have your manufacturer’s manual (or owner’s manual, whichever you prefer) available.
-If you don’t have a hard copy, you can probably find it online by doing a Google search that looks like, “[Your Brand] [Model Number] Manual PDF.”
+If you don’t have a hard copy, you can probably find it online below.

 Once you have that ready, you’re ready to start troubleshooting.